OINP Masters Graduate stream

 - Business and administration, social, legal, education, behavioral science, personal, security and transport services, social work and related programs - 6 points

-- Arts and humanities, BHASE programs, n.e.c - 0 points
+- Arts and humanities, Business, humanities, arts, social science and education (BHASE) programs, not elsewhere classified (n.e.c) - 0 points

 Canadian education experience